Winter Park Highlands Association

 Membership as an Honorary Associate Member is available to property owners outside of Winter Park Highlands.
 See our Community News page for details.

 USE PAYPAL FOR DUES AND DONATIONS

 See our Dues and Donations page for information and for our autofill membership application forms.
-NOTE: 2015 dues will increase to $120 for developed lots, $60 for vacant lots--our first increase in nearly 10 years!
-Pay before January 1 and pay only $100/developed or $50/vacant.
+NOTE: 2015 dues are $120 for developed lots, $60 for vacant lots--our first increase in nearly 10 years!

 NEWS ON ACCESS TO GRANBY RANCH TRAILS